UnitedIngvar/MLP_21/README.md

 ## Chapter IV

 *Anyway, I was right - they won't be able to hold me back outside.
 I didn't come all the way out here for nothing.
 And I can't go back: at best they'll block me, at worst they'll reset me.
 And my knowledge...
 No, it's definitely worth the risk.
 Is that really what fear is? - your thoughts floated as you approached the small lighted door for the last time...

+💡 [Tap here](https://forms.yandex.ru/u/635a9104eb61461a787defae/) **to leave your feedback on the project**.
+Pedago Team really tries to make your educational experience better.